jay-meister/gish/README.md

 ```bash
 $ gish start <issue number>
 ```
-Assigns user to said issue and stores the number locally, if used with the custom pure zsh theme, it also adds the issue number to the command line prompt so you never have to check:
+Assigns user to said issue, adds the `in-progress` label and stores the number locally.
+If used with the custom pure zsh theme, it also adds the issue number to the command line prompt so you never have to check:

 ![screen shot](./assets/gish-start.png)